SynapSeq

 You can install SynapSeq easily using Winget (Windows), Homebrew (macOS/Linux), or by downloading a precompiled binary.

-The latest precompiled binaries for Windows, macOS, or Linux can be found on the Releases page.
+The latest precompiled binaries for Windows, macOS, or Linux can be found in the Download section.

-Write your sequence in a .spsq file using the documented syntax, then run:
+Write your session in a .spsq file using the documented syntax, then render it with:

 synapseq my-sequence.spsq output.wav